 The Crime Mapping certificate will give students knowledge of the use of Geographic Information Systems (GIS) within the area of criminal justice and homeland security.
 Students will learn how to collect data, analyze data, identify crime trends, and assess opportunities for crime prevention with the goal of building safer communities.

 Current articulation agreements for the law enforcement and corrections AAS degree include agreements with Antioch University Midwest, Wright State University, and Ohio University.
-An articulation agreement with Miami University Regional is in the process of being updated.
 Potential articulation agreements include agreements with Ashland University and Franklin University.

 Important information about the educational debt, earnings, and completion rates of students who attended this program: View the Gainful Employment Information

 |CJS 2209||Computer Crime||3|